 Understudies

-The selection of cues is made from a dialog at the top of the main list.
-The current selection is clearly visible in a Memo cue at the top of the cue list.
-This is a simple example which allows the operator to choose to activate a single set of course out of a choice between three sets.
+The selection of cues is made from two dialogs at the top of the main list, one for the male actor and one for the female actor.
+The current selection is clearly visible in Memo cues at the top of the cue list.
 The method can be easily adapted to suit more complex requirements.

 How It Works

-displays a list of actors to choose from.
+A Script cue numbered “SELECTM”, with the hotkey ⇧⌥? displays a list of male actors to choose from.
 Depending on which actor is selected, a different cue is run.
-Here’s the script:

-set actor to (choose from list actorlist with title "VO Selector" with prompt "At this performance Cosette will be played by?") as string
+set actor to (choose from list actorlist with title "VO Selector" with prompt "At this performance Mr McKinley will be played by?") as string

 try